ngonz232/Collective/README.md

 **Required Must-have Stories**

-* User can login
+* User can login (Week One)
-* User can create an account
+* User can create an account (Week One)
-* User can select a listed event and register/unregister as a volunteer
+* Ability to log out (Week One)
-* User can post a new volunteer event to the stream as well as remove it
+* User can post a new volunteer event to the stream as well as remove it (Week Two)
-* User can upload a profile picture using their phone's camera
+* User can select a listed event and register/unregister as a volunteer (Week Two)
-* User can upload event pictures using their phones camera
+* User can upload event pictures using their phones camera (Week Two)
-* Each event has a "Date created" shown
+* User can upload a profile picture using their phone's camera (Week Three)
-* Ability to log out
+* A profile page where the user can see their profile and events they registered for (Week Three)
-* A profile page where the user can see their profile and events they registered for
+* Google Maps API implemented to show where a particular event is located (Week Three)
-* Google Maps API implemented to show where a particular event is located
+* Each event has a "Date created" shown (Week Three)

 **Optional Nice-to-have Stories**